 10. Shacking Up

 So he asked Ruby’s best friend, who is engaged to his cousin, to watch his exotic pet.
 Ruby ends up homeless through only a little bit of a fault of her own.
 She’s so flighty and such a free spirit.
 Ruby stays at Bancroft’s apartment while he’s gone, so she has somewhere to live and care for his animals.
 These two have an awkward but awesome meet-cute in the beginning.
-If you like to read flirty texts and those types of things in your roommate romance, you’re going to love this book because it is filled with it.
+If you like to read flirty texts and those types of things in your roommate romance, you’ll love this book because it is filled with it.

 Author: Helena Hunting